sroehrl/neoan3-cli/README.md

 This creates or alters tables in your connected database based on structural declarations present in your migrate.json files in the folder of models.
 It is important to know that removing a column in your declaration will NOT remove the column from the database, while adding a column will generate the column in your database.

+## publish

+`publish [entity-type] [entity-name]`

+_example_

+`publish model user`

+The publish-command transform a local neoan3 entity into a composer package.
+Dependencies are taken care of automatically.
+The command will also ask you whether you directly want to publish on github.
+To do so, please ensure:

+- you have git installed
+- you have registered you identity (config)
+- you have a valid token for the intended username
+- create a remote repository (e.g. via github.com)

+Please refer to Git documentation in order to achieve the above.

+Since you have a valid composer.json in your repository now, you may publish on packagist as well.